NSNolan/LockerRoom/README.md

 To enroll a key the user must first switch to the **Keys** view and then click the plus button.
 A key name, PIV slot, algorithm, PIN policy, touch policy and the PIV management key must be provided when generating the public-private key pair on the external hardware device.
 After the key details are configured, Locker Room will wait for the external hardware device to become present.
 Once present the key enrollment process will complete.
 The public key is stored for future encryption and the private key always remains on the external hardware device for future decryption.
 Newly enrolled keys will not be used to retroactively encrypt previously encrypted lockboxes and therefore the corresponding external hardware device cannot be used to decrypt previously encrypted lockboxes.

 A user can choose to encrypt a lockbox directly after it is created or they can choose to encrypt it later.
 Double-clicking an unencrypted lockbox from the list of lockboxes will prompt the user to encrypt it.
 And double-clicking an encrypted lockbox will prompt the user to decrypt it.
 Encryption does not require an external hardware device to be present because only previously enrolled keys are used.
-Decryption does require an external hardware device to be present because the private key stored on the external hardware device is required for decryption.
+Decryption does require an external hardware device to be present because the private key stored on the external hardware device is needed for decryption.
 After an encrypted lockbox is selected for decryption, Locker Room will wait for an external hardware device to become present.
 If the lockbox was encrypted using an enrolled key corresponding to the presented external hardware device then the decryption process will complete.

 ### Technical Details